 ZU: Zaiser & Ulbrich Interior Design, a Berlin based studio for interior architecture and furniture design, was founded in 2000 by Oliver Zaiser and Peter Ulbrich in Milan.
 The interior design division of Z&U mainly deals with hotel, office and residential projects.
 We are proud to have been designing projects for MEININGER since 2007 and we feel part of the MEININGER family.

-M: First 3 associations with Innsbruck city:
+M: What are your first 3 associations with Innsbruck city?